What Voting District Am I In?

 - Click where your house is located to view what district you are in

-The next election will be Town Meeting Day and Town Voting Day.
-In 2023, Town Meeting will be on Monday March 6, 2023, and Voting Day is Tuesday March 7, 2023.
-The deadline for filing petitions and paperwork to be on the ballot is January 30th.
+The next elections for Select Board and School Boards will be at our annual Town Meeting Day and Town Voting Day.
+Town Meeting is the night before Town Voting Day, which is always the first Tuesday in March.
+The deadline for filing petitions and paperwork to be on the ballot varies depending on when Town Meeting falls.
+Contact the Town Clerk for each years deadline.
 For more information on running for the Select Board or School boards, click here.

 Public Statement regarding Early Voting: